microprediction/precise/README.md

 See [/examples_basic_usage](https://github.com/microprediction/precise/tree/main/examples_basic_usage)

 ## Explanation
-You use state updaters, then convenience functions of the same.
+You use state updaters, then functions of the state.

 ### State updates
 All updaters take a prior state and return a posterior state (dict).
 An empty dict is passed to initialize.